Infomechanics of Independent and Identically Distributed Particles: Macrostates

 \subsection{Conditional equiprobability of microstates given the occupancy numbers}

-Since equation (\ref{md}), that holds with fixed number of particles, can be written as which shows that microstates' probability depends only on the random occupancy numbers, or, in other words, that microstates are equiprobable given the random occupancy numbers.
-We express this concept by saying that microstates are {\em conditionally equiprobable} given the random occupancy numbers.
+Since equation (\ref{md}) can be written as which shows that microstates' probability depends only on the occupancy numbers, or, in other words, that microstates are equiprobable given the occupancy numbers.
+We express this concept by saying that microstates are {\em conditionally equiprobable} given the occupancy numbers.

 To obtain a formal expression of conditional equiprobability we must use conditional probability distributions.
 Since $\bar{\cal N}_{\Sigma}$ is known given $\bar{\cal L}$, the conditional probability distribution of $\bar{\cal N}_{\Sigma}$ given $\bar{\cal L}$ is hence, by Bayes formula, Substituting (\ref{t1}) in (\ref{bayes}) we get which shows that microstates are conditionally equiprobable given the occupancy numbers.
 Note that conditional equiprobability is here {\em demonstrated} starting from the i.i.d. assumption of the elements of $\bar{\cal L}$.